Dumbbell Pullover: How-to, Muscles Worked, and Benefits

 2. Increase Strength

 The DB pullover enhances your grip and pulling strength.
-Better pulling strength helps you do better in other exercises, such as face pull, bent-over row, and standing overhead forward triceps extension.
+Better pulling strength helps you do better in other exercises, such as face pull, bent-over row, and deadlifts.

 3. Improve Mobility